 The Presentation and The Pitch

 Note: No printed copies are required for the oral portion of the competition.
 All revised business plans will be submitted electronically following the instructions provided on the form.
 All teams will need to bring finished PowerPoint to the competition.

 29. All presentations must be able to display on a computer running Windows 8.1, Microsoft Office Professional Plus 2013, Adobe Flash and Apple Quicktime with no additional software required.
-Teams may bring a copy of their presentation to upload during their 5-minute set up time.
+Teams will need to bring a copy of their presentation to upload during their 5-minute set up time.
 Competition managers are not responsible in the event there is an issue with this transaction.
 You will not submit your presentation prior to the oral competition.
 Presentation rooms will not have access to the internet, so please plan accordingly.

 30. The eight Undergraduate High Growth Division semifinalist teams will present to a panel of Oklahoma investors, business and community leaders on April 10, 2015, with the six finalists announced that evening.
 The six Undergraduate and six Graduate finalist teams will compete on April 11 with the first, second and third place winners in each division announced at the awards dinner on April 16.
 All team presentations will be conducted in Oklahoma City.

 31. Each presenting team will be given 20 minutes to present their business plan followed by a 15-minute question-and-answer session between the presenting team and the panel of judges.
 Each presenting team will have five minutes prior to its presentation for set-up/preparation and five minutes after the presentation for equipment dismantling.